songzhen-neu/ecgraph/README.md

-# EC-Graph: A Distributed GNN System.
+# EC-Graph: A Distributed GNN System with Error-Compensted Compression.

+This is a system for distributed GNN training.

 The argument list:
 ```c++